 We also offer Individual Services if you want to arrange a la carte genetic testing, genetic counselling, or PET/CT scan.
 There are many more single services to choose from.

 CTOAM has helped many cancer patients to live longer and become cancer free with our unique Precision Oncology approach.

-If you’d like to learn more about how we can help you do the same, considering booking a free consultation with our cancer experts.on October 3, 2018
+If you’d like to learn more about how we can help you do the same, register for a Precision Second Opinion with our medical team today.on October 3, 2018

 Tags: Cancer Diagnosis, Cancer Prevention, Genetic Testing, Genomic Profiling, Precision Oncology, Targeted Treatment